• Jump To … +

 return rv + me.js_body()

 Constructors are handled a little differently.
 Since JavaScript “classes” are really just functions, the constructor code has to wind up in a function with the same name as the class.
-We set the approprate flags for the arguments to the current class_def
+We set the approprate flags for the arguments to the current class_def.

-Note: The parameter to js_body
+Note: The parameter to js_body appears to be unused?

 method js_constructor() of Grammar.FunctionExpression